-The CCA now has seven standing and two special (ad hoc) committees up and running!
+The CCA has several committees with volunteers who work together to develop and implement programs to achieve the CCA Mission.
 A board liaison is appointed for each committee to work closely with the chairperson appointed from the community.
-Each committee is charged with a plan of work for 2015 designed to help move the organization toward its goals.
+Each committee is charged with a plan of work designed to help move the organization toward its goals.
 These committees are a dynamic vehicle by which members can actively participate in shaping our neighborhood for the future.
 Read on to find out what each committee is doing and how you can get involved.

 Charlotte Beautification Committee